jdtonkin/jdtonkin.github.io/publications/index.md

 ## In press

-<span style="color:#999"> [30] </span> **Tonkin, J. D.**, F. O. Arimoro, and P. Haase. (*Submitted*).
+<span style="color:#999"> [30] </span> **Tonkin, J. D.**, F. O. Arimoro, and P. Haase. (*In press*).
 Exploring stream communities in a tropical biodiversity hotspot: biodiversity, regional occupancy, niche characteristics and environmental correlates.
 Biodiversity and Conservation.

 <span style="color:#999"> [29] </span> Leps, M., A. Sundermann, **J. D. Tonkin**, A. W. Lorenz, and P. Haase.  (*In press*).
 Time is no healer: increasing restoration age does not lead to improved benthic invertebrate communities in restored rivers.
 Science of the Total Environment.